 The Jump Simulation Center is located in the lower-level of the newly renovated Everitt Laboratory, which also serves as home to Department of Bioengineering at Illinois.

-“We are building a big effort to become national leaders in simulation.
+“We are striving to become national leaders in simulation.
 Even though others are training in medical simulation itself, the advanced simulation technologies, such as virtual and augmented reality, is something that we have a unique strength in here at Illinois.
-There really very few other center like this in the country which provides such a wide range of simulation educational and training tools.”
+There are very few centers like this throughout country that provide such a wide range of simulation educational and training tools.”

 Kesh Kesavadas Co-Director, Jump Simulation Center Director, Health Care Engineering Systems Center